-“Interpreting Machado de Assis: Paternalism, Slavery and the Free Womb Law”, in Sueann Caulfield et al., eds., Honor, Status and Law in Modern Latin America, Duke University Press, 2005, pp. 87-108.
+“Interpreting Machado de Assis: Paternalism, Slavery and the Free Womb Law”, chapter in book edited by Caulfield, Chambers and Putnam, Honor, Status, and Law in Modern Latin America, Durham & London, Duke University Press, 2005, pp. 87-108.

 “What Are Noses For?
 Paternalism, Social Darwinism and Race Science in Machado de Assis”, Journal of Latin American Cultural Studies, London, volume 10, No. 2, 2001, pages 171-191.

 “Dependents Play Chess: Political Dialogues in Machado de Assis”, chapter in book edited by Richard Graham, Machado de Assis: Reflections on a Brazilian Master Writer, The University of Texas Press, 1999, 51-84.